yuenkm40/sheforshe/README.md

 ## Technology Stack

-SheforShe is a MERN stack application built using React, Redux, Node.js, Express.js, MongoDB and will be hosted on the Google Cloud Platform.
+SheforShe is a MERN stack application built using React, Redux, Node.js, Express.js, MongoDB and is hosted on a remote server using Linode.